 - Begin planning your departure early.
 Sufficient notice to the Bishop is considered to be 6-8 weeks when accepting another call, and 3 months, if retiring so that there is sufficient time for everyone to process feelings, to put parish business in good order, and to prepare the wardens and vestry for their role in the transition.

 - Timing of the announcement(s) is critical.
 The impulse may be to inform the congregation as soon as possible so that they have time to make arrangements.
 However, a long period of good-bye can result in feelings of restlessness and a "lame duck" situation.
 This period only needs to be long enough to inform everyone, accomplish good-byes, and get parish business in order so that the next clergy person (or wardens) has access to the information they need for daily oversight.

 - Inform the bishop of your decision and then the wardens, in person.

 Notify the vestry with the wardens.

 - Follow this order in sharing this news:

 - 1. Bishop/Canon to the Ordinary

 - 2. Wardens

 - 3. Vestry

 - 4. Parish staff

 - 5. Congregation

-- 6. General/social media
+- 6. Local community leaders and other diocesan leaders (you may need to resign your seat on community or diocesan committees)